Entanglement-assisted quantum turbo codes: Conclusion and Current Work

-There are many questions to ask going forward from here.
 It would be interesting to explore the performance of the other suggested code structures in Section~\ref{sec:CE-EAQ} to determine if they could come close to achieving the optimal rates from quantum Shannon theory~\cite{HW08a,HW09}.
 For example, what is the best arrangement for a classically-enhanced EAQ code?
 Should we place the classical bits in the inner or outer encoder?
 Are there more clever ways to use entanglement so that we increase error-correcting ability while reducing entanglement consumption?
 Consider that Hsieh \textit{et al}.~recently constructed a class of entanglement-assisted codes that exploit one ebit and still have good performance~\cite{HYH09}.

 We should stress that the behavior of the entanglement-assisted codes using maximal entanglement is exactly like that of a classical turbo code.
 There is no degeneracy, and the iterative decoding algorithm is exactly the same as the classical one.
 Furthermore, analyses of classical turbo codes should apply directly in these cases~\cite{BDMP98,JM02}, and it would be good to determine the exact correspondence.
 These analyses studied the bit error rate rather than the word error rate, so any study of EAQ turbo codes would have to factor into account this difference.